sendgrid/docs/source/Classroom/Basics/InboundParseWebhook/setting_up_the_inbound_parse_webhook.md

 To test if everything is working, send an email from your email account to *anything*@yourhostname.com.

 {% info %}
-The local-part (i.e. anything before @) can be any word or combination because all email for this subdomain will be processed.
+The local-part (i.e. anything before @) can be any word or combination because all email for your hostname will be processed.
 {% endinfo %}

   You can check the [Activity Feed](https://app.sendgrid.com/email_activity?) to see if SendGrid parsed incoming email.
 For more help, see [Debugging a Webhook](https://sendgrid.com/blog/whats-webhook/).